theos/theos-wiki/Parallel-Building.md

 ----

-If you’d rather not perform these steps, you can permanently disable this notice by using the following:
+If you’d rather not perform these steps, you can permanently ignore this notice by using the following:

 ```bash
 echo 'THEOS_IGNORE_PARALLEL_BUILDING_NOTICE = yes' >> ~/.theosrc